-At least 1 in 6 children in Calgary lives in a home that struggles with food insecurity.
+Alberta now has the highest rate of food insecurity in Canada.
+1 in 5 children in Calgary lives in a home that struggles with food insecurity.
 This means their families don’t have reliable access to healthy food because they don’t have enough income to meet all their basic needs.
 These kids are more likely to experience poor diet quality, struggles with school performance, depression, anxiety, suicidal ideation, chronic health conditions, and hospitalization.
-Due to the alarming rise in grocery costs coupled with stagnant wage rates, record increases in inflation, and potential food shortages, we now need to double our efforts to raise significantly more funds to meet the growing pressure for support.
+Due to the alarming rise in grocery costs coupled with stagnant wage rates and record increases in inflation, we have increased our efforts to raise significantly more funds to meet the growing pressure for support.

 We used to give food to hungry kids… now we empower families to feed themselves.